sushmita-writes/Web-Development/recipe-page/README.md

 ### Built with

 - Semantic HTML5
-- CSS
-- Flexbox
+- TailwindCSS
-- Hover effects
+- Media Queries

 ### What I learned

+- How to use utility class in TailwindCSS
+- How to use TailwindCSS's @layer directive (base and componenet layers)
 - Why to use Semantic HTML tags
-- How to use Hover effects
+- How to make a responsive layout using media queries in TailwindCSS
-- Working with flexbox

 ## Author